OpenVidu/openvidu.io-docs/docs/deployment/allow-users-behind-firewalls.md

 **4)** Fill in the file `/opt/coturn/.env` these environment variables:

-- `TURN_DOMAIN_NAME`: The domain which is pointing to the public ip of the machine.
+- `TURN_DOMAIN_NAME`: Domain which is pointing to the public ip of the machine.
-- `LETSENCRYPT_EMAIL`: The email you want to use for letsencrypt certificate.
+- `LETSENCRYPT_EMAIL`: Email you want to use for letsencrypt certificate.
 - `TURN_STATIC_AUTH_SECRET`: TURN shared key with OpenVidu.
 It is recommended to use alphanumeric characters.

 **5)** Execute coturn: